Advanced Strategies for High-Temperature Injection Molding: Material Mastery, Thermal Dynamics, and Process Optimization

 • Challenge: Sink marks on glossy surfaces.

-• Solution: Dynamic temp zones + gas-assisted molding.
+• Solution: Dynamic temperature zones + gas-assisted molding.

 • Outcome: Class-A finish, 12% cost reduction.